13.9.2 TAS Audit Coordination

 A6 Audit Summary Report A report generated from JAMES used to verify information entered into JAMES.
 The report contains a summary of findings, recommendations and PCAs, including the amount of any potential monetary benefits and root cause.
 Generally, the information in this report, for TIGTA audits, is entered into JAMES by TIGTA.
 OEAM enters relevant data from the GAO final reports for GAO corrective actions.

 Agreements to Facts A document issued by TIGTA after fieldwork has been conducted but before any report drafts have been produced.
 This document represents statements about IRS programs or processes that TIGTA believes to be factually accurate based on their fieldwork and research.
-The IRS has the opportunity to review this document and provide corrections.
+TAS has the opportunity to review this document and provide corrections.

 Audit An examination of government programs, operations, and/or financial records.
 Audit is interchangeable or synonymous with review.

 Discussion Draft Report Issued by TIGTA at the conclusion of fieldwork.
-Provides IRS management an opportunity to review the report for accuracy and discuss findings presented in the report, before issuance of a formal draft report.
+Provides TAS management an opportunity to review the report for accuracy and discuss findings presented in the report, before issuance of a formal draft report.

 Exit/Closing Conference Meeting to discuss GAO’s or TIGTA’s preliminary findings and recommendations with TAS executives.
 TAS provides GAO/TIGTA with their perspective/position on the audit findings and shares draft proposed corrective actions.
 Discussions during the exit/closing conference often forms the basis for management’s response.